SoundSkote/skote-portfolio-site/src/posts/Blog0_Setting_Up.md

 Hi all!

 I decided to start blogging my progress on a portfolio project I started.
 This project is a complete sound redesign of the sample game Lyra using Wwise.
+The aim of this project is to create a playable level that will showcase my skills and allow me to experiment and learn.

+## Project Overview

-The aim of this project is to create a playable level that will allow me to showcase my skills but will also allow me to experiment and learn.This point of this redesign is not just replace the sounds on pre-existing systems but to create my own with my own sounds attached to them.
-For that reason, I am going to use Wwise instead of the pre-made Metasound systems.
-At the end of this blog series, I’ll also create a video showcasing my work.
+The point of this redesign is not just to replace the sounds on pre-existing systems but to create my own systems with my own sounds and even create some systems that do not exist in the game.
+I've chosen Wwise over Metasound to avoid using its pre-made systems  and get even better on my Wwise skills.
+At the end of this blog series, I’ll also create a video showcasing my work and the completed product.
 Any advice or feedback about the sound design or the implementation is much appreciated!

-## Project Overview
+&nbsp;&nbsp;&nbsp;

 Before proceeding with this blog, please keep in mind that these systems are being made by a sound designer for other sound designers.
-Everything in this project will be made from a non-coder perspective for the purpose of exploring and creating interesting audio systems.
+This project is approached from a non-coder perspective for the purpose of exploring and creating interesting audio systems.
 However, I’ll try to optimise these systems as much as I can to create a better end product.

 ### So what is Lyra?

-Lyra is a third-person shooter sample game project for Unreal Engine 5 (UE5) made by Epic Games.
-I chose this game as it features many gameplay mechanics that allow me to create systems for, such as shooting and map interactions.
+Lyra is a third-person shooter game for Unreal Engine 5 (UE5) made by Epic Games.
+I chose Lyra as it features many gameplay mechanics that allow me to create systems for, such as map interactions, objectives and shooting.
 Additionally, it is fully playable and will allow me to experiment with audio systems without having to create other systems such as animations and new assets, although I plan to add a few extra pieces.

 ### Blog Structure